jeffreyally/ChefUp/README.md

 ## Sign Up/Log In

-Visitors who register with Chef Up are able to add recipes to a cart, favorite recipes they would like to cook at a later date, and access a grocery list of every ingredient needed to cook every recipe in their cart.
+Visitors who register with Chef Up are able to set up a profile and favorite recipes they would like to cook at a later date.

 <p align="center">
   <img src="https://media.giphy.com/media/9YmbjFSRA86YinDPkS/giphy.gif" alt="DiscussionsGIF"/>